Portal:SELinux/Troubleshooting

 Moving Files

-To avoid this you can use "mv -Z src dst" to have the files type updated during the move.
-Alternately after you do the move you can use `restorecon -v dst` to reset the types.
+To avoid this, you can use "mv -Z src dst" to have the file's type label updated to the default for the destination during the move.
+Alternatively, after you do the move you can use `restorecon -v dst` to reset the types to the default for the destination.

 Relabeling your system